-86 Czechoslovakia, a highly industrialised country is especially dependent on foreign trade since a high proportion of its fuel and raw materials must be imported.
+89. Czechoslovakia, a highly industrialised country is especially dependent on foreign trade since a high proportion of its fuel and raw materials must be imported.
 Additionally Western markets are vital for the country if its manufactured goods are to achieve and maintain up to date technological standards.

-- 87. In 1974 spiralling world prices added substantially to the cost of the import bill and the hard currency deficit was one of the largest the country has suffered in recent years (over \$300 million). - 88.
-Any attempts to boost exports to the West in 1975 may be frustrated by Western recessionary trends; the Czech export drive is made more difficult by the fact that the country is saddled with aging plant and equipment.
+90. In 1974 spiralling world prices added substantially to the cost of the import bill and the hard currency deficit was one of the largest the country has suffered in recent years (over \$100 million).

+91. Any attempts to boost exports to the West in 1975 may be frustrated by Western recessionary trends; the Czech export drive is made more difficult by the fact that the country is saddled with aging plant and equipment.
 Moreover, some of the current hard currency earning exports will almost certainly have to be diverted to the Soviet market to pay for raw materials.
-The problem, therefore, is how will Czechoslovakia pay for the Western equipment it needs so urgently as well as for the abovequota shipments from the USSR for which Moscow insists payment be made in convertible currency. - 89.
-Among all COMECON countries, Czechoslovakia has made least use of foreign credits in financing its foreign trade and internal development.
+The problem, therefore, is how will Czechoslovakia pay for the Western equipment it needs so urgently as well as for the above-quota shipments from the USSR for which Moscow insists payment be made in convertible currency.

+92. Among all COMECON countries, Czechoslovakia has made least use of foreign credits in financing its foreign trade and internal development.
 Indeed, until 1973, except for a small deficit, Czechoslovakia was one of the few East European countries to keep its trade with the hard currency area in balance.
-Czechoslovakia still appears to resist most offers of credit and its credit lines with the Western countries are often under-utilized.
-Nevertheless Prague has lately started to take an interest in credit facilities in the West. - 90.
-While its Euro-currency borrowings remain low, it seems probable that Czechoslovakia may well have to contract loans initially through the COMECON International Investment Bank in Moscow to cope with its rising indebtedness towards the USSR over the next five years.
-Of course much will depend over the next Plan period on the extent to which Czechoslovakia's terms of trade are modified as a result of pressures within COMECON.
+Czechoslovakia still appears to resist most offers of credit and its credit lines with Western countries are often under-utilized.
+Nevertheless Prague has lately started to take an interest in credit facilities in the West.

-(ii) USSR AND COMECON
+(ii) USSR and COMECON

-91. Until this year Czechoslovakia, along with the other East European members of CMEA, had been relatively shielded from the effects of Western inflation by pricing arrangements that ensured that CMEA prices for all commodities including raw materials and oil remained stable.
-These prices had been set at the beginning of the present Five-Year Plan, based on world prices of an earlier period, and so were very out of line with current world prices, especially since the last quarter of 1973.
-In January this year the CMEA Executive Committee agreed to implement the Soviet Union's decision to raise prices.
-These rises, which took effect retroactively from the beginning of this year, have altered the situation.
+Until this year Czechoslovakia, along with the other 93.
+East European members of CMEA, had been relatively shielded from the effects of Western inflation by pricing arrangements that ensured that CMEA prices for all commodities including These prices had been raw materials and oil remained stable. set at the beginning of the present Five Year Plan, based on world prices of an earlier period, and so were very out of line with current world prices, especially since the last In January this year the CMEA Executive quarter of 1973.
+Committee agreed to implement the Soviet Union's decision to These rises, which took effect retroactively raise prices. from the beginning of this year, have altered the situation.